Western North Carolina UMC Peer Learning Community

 The work of sustainability in Church/Christian-based missions can be broken into four distinct but inter-related domains.
 Each must be understood separately and then integrated into a cohesive, comprehensive strategy that makes sense for the church, the people they are discipling, the missional partners they work with in the field and the actual communities in which that mission work is taking place.
 Mission leaders are always dealing in the following four domains:

-- The Individual – How do we engage individuals in our church in meaningful missional work?
+- The Volunteer – How do we engage individuals in our church in meaningful missional work?

-- The Partnership – Who are we going to work with and how are we going to structure our partnerships?
+- The Partner – Who are we going to work with and how are we going to structure our partnerships?

 - The Community – How do we do the above three in a way that leads to lives changed by the Gospel and sustainable community transformation?